 - Speed increases are a limited way of raising output.
 Extra costs of fuel consumption increase more rapidly than the extra output

-Shipping supply curve eventually becomes vertical which represents the notion of full capacity utilization.
+The shipping supply curve eventually becomes vertical which represents the notion of full capacity utilization.
 In the short term, no more shipping output can be obtained from the existing fleet.

 Equilibrium Freight Rate

-Shipping market is defined as the interaction of supply and demand.
+The shipping market is defined as the interaction of supply and demand.
 Demand and supply both together determine the equilibrium freight rate (P) and quantities (Q) moved at that freight rate.
 Shipping demand conditions are affected by the volume of world trade, which is driven by overall economic activity, and changing degrees of openness towards trade by individual nations.
 As demand volumes increase, there is a relatively small rise in the market freight rate and a large rise in tonne-miles produced at the beginning.
 But, as demand volumes keep increasing, the increase in demand is translated into large increases in freight rates, because supply is very limited supply becomes very inelastic.
-This model can be used to examine short-run fluctuations in shipping market conditions, but not long-run period.
-Because, in the short-run period, existing stock of ships is limited.
-But, in the long-run period, altering the stock of ships (newbuilding and scrapped ships) shift the equilibrium point.
-In short-run period, when demand increase, freight rates move up very sharply and supply does not increase much.
-Existing shipowners makes large profits and this situation encourages shipowners to order new ships.
-In the second hand market, value of existing ships also rises.
+This model can be used to examine short-run fluctuations in shipping market conditions, but not the long-run period.
+Because, in the short-run period, the existing stock of ships is limited.
+But, in the long-run period, altering the stock of ships (newbuilding and scrapped ships) shifts the equilibrium point.
+In the short-run period, when demand increase, freight rates move up very sharply and supply does not increase much.
+Existing shipowners make large profits and this situation encourages shipowners to order new ships.
+In the second-hand market, the value of existing ships also rises.
 Shipping market players expect that profits are going to be healthy in the future.
 Increased number of newbuilding orders will translate into a rightward shift in the supply curve in the long term and this will lead to a fall in freight rates if demand remains the same.
-In short-run period, when demand decrease, this situation cause reduction in supply and a rise in ship lay-ups.
-In short-run period, when some ships will be trading at freight rates which do not cover full costs.
+In the short-run period, when demand decrease, this situation cause reduction in supply and a rise in ship lay-ups.
+In the short-run period, when some ships will be trading at freight rates which do not cover full costs.
 Operating slightly below variable costs is acceptable in the short-term, but it is not sustainable in the long-term.
 Therefore, some ships will be laid up or scrapped.
-Scrapping of ships leads to help raise freight rates if the supply shifts far enough.
+The scrapping of ships leads to help raise freight rates if the supply shifts far enough.